particle-iot/docs/src/content/reference/device-os/firmware.md

 - `SERIAL_8N1` - 8 data bits, no parity, 1 stop bit (default)
 - `SERIAL_8E1` - 8 data bits, even parity, 1 stop bit

-Other options, including odd parity, and 7 and 9 bit modes, are not available on Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM).
+Other options, including odd parity, and 7 and 9 bit modes, are not available on Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM).

 Flow control is available on Serial1 D3(CTS) and D2(RTS).
 If you are not using flow control (the default), then these pins can be used as regular GPIO.